tbaghunts/vue3-layouts/README.md

 ### Add LayoutsProvider in Your Entry Point

-Ensure you include the LayoutsProvider component in your application’s entry point (e.g., main.ts).
+Ensure you include the LayoutsProvider component in your application’s entry point (e.g., App.vue).\
+`LayoutsProvider` is the global registered component, and you do not need to import it before using it.

 ```vue
 <template>